 There has been a lot written in the last few years about the suitability of removing statues for the crimes of the persons they depict.
 The statues of Cecil Rhodes.
 For the crimes of colonial theft and racism.
 The statue of Gandhi in Ghana.
 Because he believed black people are inferior.
 The statues of King Leopold II of Belgium.
 For the crimes of murder, torture and slavery of nearly 15 million people in Congo.
 Statues of so many Americans ‘heroes’ known and celebrated for their racist ideologies.

 Let us face it, the removal of statues commemorating historical events and people has always been a part of our social landscape.
-Both the putting up and pulling down of historical signs are historical.
+Both the putting up and pulling down of historical signs are historical and political.
 That is nothing new.

 Personally, I am a bit ambivalent about statues.
 Whether they stay up or get pulled down does not really affect the price of gaari in the market.
 However, I am slightly irritated by the supposedly rational arguments against pulling down statues.
 So I am going to examine a few of them.
 I will ignore the more hysterical and ridiculous ones.

 Pulling Down Statues Amounts to Rewriting History: Really?
 Firstly, history cannot be rewritten.
 History is a fact.
 Unless you are Dr Who.
 (I know it is correctly The Doctor, so don’t write in about that.)
 Secondly, books and not statues exist for the preservation of history.
+A statute is a celebration of a person not a historical record of them.
 No person intending to study history will be satisfied with the study of statues so how can the removal of statues, rewrite history?
 Or is it that history did not happen unless commemorated in stone?
 As true historians will tell you, history is contestable.
+And when we know better, we do better.
+Maybe some people – who will still be remembered in history – should not be celebrated?
 Our view of history continues to change.
 And our view of history is subjected to forces of perspective and power.
 We continue to write history.
 From the perspectives of all people.

 So no. The passage of time does not improve our values.
 As is self-evident.
 Keep the statues up.
 Pull them down.
 But know this.
 They commemorate horrible people.
 Horrible then.
 Horrible now.